marknorgren/http-header-demos/README.md

 > CanonicalHeaderKey returns the canonical format of the header key s.
 The canonicalization converts the first letter and any letter following a hyphen to upper case; the rest are converted to lowercase.
 For example, the canonical key for "accept-encoding" is "Accept-Encoding".
 If s contains a space or invalid header field bytes, it is returned without modifications.

+`func (h Header) Set(key, value string)`

+> To use non-canonical keys, assign to the map directly.

+> Set sets the header entries associated with key to the single element value.
+It replaces any existing values associated with key.
+The key is case insensitive; it is canonicalized by textproto.CanonicalMIMEHeaderKey.
+To use non-canonical keys, assign to the map directly.

 https://pkg.go.dev/net/http#CanonicalHeaderKey